A woman is looking at a water sample at sunrise.

 Our faculty are internationally known for their work in areas such as freshwater contaminants, biological pollutants, fisheries, invasive species, aquaculture, observation technology, climate variability, weather prediction, and water policy.

-Our research teams include scientists, economists and legal experts who are advancing fundamental and strategic science and training the next generation of freshwater, climate, and weather professionals.
+Our research teams include scientists, economists and legal experts who are advancing fundamental and strategic science and training the next generation of freshwater and climate professionals.
 Their work informs policy, improves management, and promotes the health and sustainability of the Earth and its ecosystems worldwide.

 Investment in our research includes funding from the National Science Foundation, National Oceanic and Atmospheric Administration, National Institutes of Health, U.S. Department of Agriculture, U.S. Department of Energy, state of Wisconsin and local government, as well as corporate partners, foundations and private donors.